-The Institute produces two (2) regular training sessions on topics of concern and interest to prosecutors in the winter, summer of each calendar year at different locations throughout the sate.
-These educational activities generally consist of approximately ten to twelve hours of continuing legal education over a two-day period covering all aspects of prosecutorial duties and feature experts in areas of criminal justice.
+The Institute produces two (2) regular training sessions on topics of concern and interest to prosecutors in the winter, summer of each calendar year at different locations throughout the state.
+These educational activities generally consist of approximately twelve hours of continuing legal education over a two-day period covering all aspects of prosecutorial duties and feature experts in areas of criminal justice.
 Efforts are made to schedule at least two nationally recognized speakers per session; West Virginia experts, including prosecutors and assistant prosecutors, various state agencies, the court system, law enforcement and others present as well.

-The Mandatory Continuing Legal Education Commission of the West Virginia State Bar has approved each training session for the requested seminar credits.
-West Virginia's prosecuting attorneys and assistant prosecuting attorneys are able to obtain all MCLE credits and are able to keep up to date on legal issues, technology, state and federal case law, case investigation, case preparation and more.
+Attendees are updated on legal issues, technology, state and federal case law, case investigation, case preparation and more.
 Materials include resource material to be used during the courses as well as in the participant's practice.
+These courses provide uniformity in the approach to prosecution of criminal violations throughout the state.
+This West Virginia centric training is a necessity unobtainable elsewhere.